 In a now deleted reply to one Twitter user, he also confirmed that the Holt Renfrew employee who ultimately received the commission was black.
 The associate who allegedly discriminated against Lanez appears to be white.

-Holt Renfrew acknowledged the incident this morning (June 12), tweeting that “racism of any kind is absolutely not tolerated” in its shops.
+Holt Renfrew acknowledged the incident this morning (June 12), tweeting that “racism of any kind is absolutely not tolerated”.

 We take all complaints seriously.
 Racism of any kind is absolutely not tolerated, and we have reached out to Tory Lanez to learn more.— Holt Renfrew (@HoltRenfrew) June 12, 2017